FidMe/active_flags/README.md

 # ActiveFlags
 Active Flags allows you to use automatic flags on models.
 You won't have to create useless booleans with view logic in your core tables.
-There place shouldn't have been there in the first place, let Active Flags handle them for you!
+They should not have been there in the first place, let Active Flags handle them for you!

 ## Installation